10 Brain Foods to Boost Productivity

 The brain is a vital body organ that requires good maintenance for brainpower and preservation for proper functioning.
 Statistics have shown that 50% of the people who live up to 80years or more are prone to a brain disease known as Alzheimer’s.
 As a precaution, it is important to eat (memory boosters) foods that help improve memory to prevent brain degeneration.
 Your food choices should be a vital thing to maintain good health and the functioning of the brain.
 Many people always question what foods help with memory, here is a list of foods to eat to boost your brainpower.
 Quite often, you find yourself unable to focus on an important task or assignment.
 When you are trying to find some outside help, essay help live chat can be of great assistance, especially when you feel that you need some time to recover.

-Eggs are rich in choline, which is an essential chemical in neurotransmitters.
+Eggs are rich in choline, which is an essential chemical in neurotransmitters and is great brain food!
 They also contain cholesterol, which is a brain cell membrane component.
 It protects the brain by acting as its antioxidant.
 An adult human being should ensure to consume at least two eggs in a week to boost the brainpower.

 - Egg in a Hole Recipe